Huotes/CommitMaker/README.md

 MacGyver immediately tried to make a bomb out of some Q-Tips and Gatorade, but Chuck Norris roundhouse-kicked him in the solar plexus.
 MacGyver promptly threw up his own heart.

 If Ruby is not and Perl is the answer then you don’t understand the question.

+A man once taunted Chuck Norris with a bag of Lay's potato chips, saying 'Betcha can't eat just one!'
+Chuck Norris proceeded to eat the chips, the bag, and the man in one deft move.